Understanding Job Titles: How Do You Decide Between Manager and General Manager?

 1) What are the major components in determining job titles within the organizational hierarchy/structure?

-2) When do you call a department and section?
-Why is one given the job title of a GM instead of Manager?
+2) When do you call a department a section?
+Why is one given the job title of a GM instead of a Manager?
 Job titles are free, so one said.
-My boss gives job titles based on his liking - a section head is called General Manager and a department head is called a Senior Manager.
+My boss gives job titles based on his liking—a section head is called General Manager, and a department head is called a Senior Manager.

 3) What can I do to knock sense into him?